Dr Angelos Hadjikoumis

 Hadjikoumis A. (2012) Traditional pig herding practices in southwest Iberia: questions of scale and archaeological implications.
 Journal of Anthropological Archaeology 31: 353-364.

 Hadjikoumis A., Robinson E. and Viner S. (eds.)
 (2011) The dynamics of neolithisation in Europe: studies in honour of Andrew Sherratt.
 Oxford: Oxbow Books.

-Hadjikoumis A. (in press) Age-at-death in Cypriot traditional sheep and goat husbandry: the implications for zooarchaeology.
+Hadjikoumis A. (2017) Age-at-death in Cypriot traditional sheep and goat husbandry: the implications for zooarchaeology.
 In P. Rowley-Conwy, P. Halstead and D. Serjeantson (eds.)
-Bone Man: Essays in Memory of Tony Legge – Hunter, Fisherman, Fowler and Zooarchaeologist.
+Economic Zooarchaeology: studies in hunting, herding and early agriculture, 126-134.
 Oxford: Oxbow Books.

 Hadjikoumis A. (accepted) The macrofaunal assemblage of Alepotrypa cave.
 In A. Papathanasiou, M. L. Galaty, P. Karkanas, W. A. Parkinson & D. J. Pullen (eds.), Alepotrypa Cave in the Mani, Greece: A festschrift to honor Dr. Giorgos Papathanassopoulos on the occasion of his 90th birthday.
 Oxford: Oxbow.